-Depreciation is calculated using the straight line basis over the estimated useful lives as follows: Fixtures and fittings 3 to 10 years (Straight line basis)
+Depreciation is calculated using the straight-line basis over the estimated useful lives as follows:

-Research equipment and materials 18 months to 5 years (Straight line basis) Production equipment and materials 5 years (Economic basis: Straight line / Tax: special) Furniture, office and IT equipment 3 to 5 years (Straight line basis)
+Fixtures and fittings

+Research equipment and materials

+3 to 10 years (Straight-line basis)

+18 months to 5 years (Straight-line basis)

+Production equipment and materials

+Furniture, office and IT equipment

+5 years (Straight-line basis)

+3 to 5 years (Straight-line basis)

-Residual values and useful lives are reviewed and adjusted if necessary at each balance sheet date.
+Residual values and useful lives are reviewed and adjusted if necessary at each reporting date.

-1.1.5.
+1.2.3.
 Financial assets

-Financial assets consist of securities, receivables or cash capitalized.
+Financial assets consist of securities, related receivables, deposits and securities paid.